rpatterson/iiswsgi/README.rst

 =======
-iisfcgi
+iiswsgi
 =======

-The `iisfcgi` module implements a FastCGI to WSGI gateway that is compatible with IIS's variation of the FastCGI protocol.
+The `iiswsgi` module implements a FastCGI to WSGI gateway that is compatible with IIS's variation of the FastCGI protocol.
 In particular, it supports using STDIN_FILENO opened twice, once each approximating the recv and send end of a socket as is specified in